cs1302uga/cs1302-api-app/README.md

         -   Is user input used to adjust your first API request?
         -   Is some part (or all) of the JSON response to your first API request used to adjust your second API request?
+The response can be modified by your application before being sent to the second API.
-        -   Does the JSON response to the second API request provide you with one or more pieces of information that are NOT included in the response of your first API request?
+        -   Does the JSON response to the second API request provide you with one or more pieces of information that are NOT included in the response from your first API request?

         The last question implies that both APIs must play an important role in the overall process that is automated by your app --